Saikrishna41/RecipesApp/README.md

 Architecture and Libraries used:

 1. Retrofit (for data requests)
-2. MVVM architecture (For utilizing the advantages observer pattern and reactive programming)
+2. MVVM architecture (For utilizing the advantages of observer pattern and reactive programming)
 3. Glide (for image loading)
 4. UI components (Google material design, RecyclerView, Cardview,SearchView, third party Circular image library) Code base: